by David Fuentes, Ph.D.

 In the subsections that follow, I offer a few representative examples of each type of response.
 As I do, I’ll spotlight aspects of MFT that come into play.

 a.
-Three ways to continue (repeat) a gesture.
+Three ways to repeat a gesture.

 Picture a typical day in your studio.
 You stumble upon an opening gesture you like, but you’re not crazy about any of the follow-up responses that first come to mind.
 So you look through MFT’s catalogue of 25 continuation responses and choose a few to try.